JeffreyRobertLynch/GlassBox-XAI/README.md

 Grad-CAM is most commonly applied to image classification models, where it reveals which image regions contributed most to a predicted class (e.g., Dog vs. Cat).
 In such models, a single label is predicted for the entire image, and the Grad-CAM heatmap explains the basis for that classification.

-In contrast, GlassBox XAI is a segmentation model, where classification is performed at the pixel level to distinguish lesion from non-lesion regions.
+In contrast, GlassBox is a segmentation model, where classification is performed at the pixel level to distinguish lesion from non-lesion regions.
 While the prediction output is spatial (a mask), each pixel still represents a classification and Grad-CAM can be extended to this context.

 In this implementation, Grad-CAM is applied at four major layer groups: Encoder, Attention Bottleneck, Decoder, and Output Layer.
 This layer-wise view tracks how the model's spatial focus evolves across the entire architecture.
 It allows us to visualize how low-level features are detected, how attention is modulated, and how these features are reassembled into a final segmentation decision.